All Israel

 However, on Monday, those operations ran into repeated issues with GHF closing one site because of the large crowds and another shooting incident.

-According to reports by local Palestinians in the southern humanitarian zone of al-Muwasi, a group of gunmen who appeared to be affiliated with the Popular Forces militia of Yasser Abu Shabab, shot into the crowds following a confrontation between the gunmen and the large crowds of civilians seeking aid.
+According to reports by local Palestinians in the southern humanitarian zone of al-Mawasi, a group of gunmen who appeared to be affiliated with the Popular Forces militia of Yasser Abu Shabab, shot into the crowds following a confrontation between the gunmen and the large crowds of civilians seeking aid.

 The Hamas-run Gaza Health Ministry later claimed that six people were killed after the IDF and its “allies” had attacked the crowds.
 One eyewitness described seeing the Popular Forces gunmen trying to organize the people into lines.
-When the people disregarded the instructions and began pushing forward, she said the gunmen opened fire, leading some in the crowd to throw stones at gunmen, who then retreated into the IDF controlled area from which the Abu Shabab group has been operating in recent days.
+When the people disregarded the instructions and began pushing forward, she said the gunmen opened fire, leading some in the crowd to throw stones at the gunmen, who then retreated into the IDF-controlled area from which the Abu Shabab group has been operating in recent days.

 The GHF has stated that it does not directly work with the Popular Forces, and criticized Hamas for interfering in its efforts to distribute aid directly to Palestinian civilians.